Moving in: What to do once you've settled...

 Contact the Council

 Full time student?
 Let the Council know your status to get you exempt from paying any Council Tax - this is important to stop you spending any unnecessary money.

 Avoid shying away, don't be afraid to knock on the door and say hi!
 Getting to know your neighbours is a great way to make new friends - once you've got to know them you could even invite them round for dinner sometime...

 Keep in contact with your landlord

 Anything regarding gas, heating or Wi-Fi should have been taken care of by your landlord (unless you're sorting your own bills out, then get in touch with your provider).
 But if you're unsure about meter readings, or your broadband speed, for example, then contact your landlord or agent for support.

 - Read Next

-- The must-have house viewing checklist #Dontbedaft: Our Top 5 Safety Tips Need short-term accommodation?
-Braving the British weather How to make your second year house safe #DontBeDaft: Insurance Series Need something fixing in your accommodation? #DontBeDaft: Getting Home Safe #DontBeDaft: The Gas Safety Series
+- How to access Wi-fi, report issues and respect your building The must-have house viewing checklist #Dontbedaft: Our Top 5 Safety Tips Need short-term accommodation?
+Braving the British weather House V's Halls HELP!
+Who do I live with next year?
+Who's who in your flat family?
+Need something fixing in your accommodation? #DontBeDaft: Getting Home Safe